vbsw/opengl-win32-example/README.md

 # OpenGL Win32 Example

 ## About
 OpenGL Win32 Example is a program that creates a window with OpenGL 3.0 context.
-It is programmed using Win32 API.

 OpenGL Win32 Example is published on <https://github.com/vbsw/opengl-win32-example>.

 ## Copyright
 Copyright 2020, Vitali Baumtrok (vbsw@mailbox.org).